 Please note: professional players – a player considered a “pro” either under contract to play, paid a salary, or receiving paid expenses are not eligible to participate in the Black Ice Pond Hockey tournament.
 Retired “pros” that have an agreement with a past team will not be considered to be under the “pro” rule.

-If the tournament is canceled due to weather or any other reason, teams will have the option of either (i) holding their position for the following year’s Black Ice Pond Hockey Championships by leaving their entry fee in escrow with the Association, 80% of which will be applied to the team’s entry fee for the following year, or (ii) receiving a 50% registration fee refund.
+If the tournament is canceled due to weather or any other reason, at the discretion of the 1883 Black Ice Pond Hockey Association, teams will have the option of either (i) holding their position for the following year’s Black Ice Pond Hockey Championships by leaving their entry fee in escrow with the Association, 80% of which will be applied to the team’s entry fee for the following year, or (ii) receiving a 50% registration fee refund.
 If the registration fee for the next year’s Black Ice Pond Hockey Championships increases, teams will be required to pay the additional cost.
+If the tournament has started but is called off due to weather or any other reason, at the discretion of the 1883 Black Ice Pond Hockey Association, refunds may or may not be issued or may be prorated dependent on the number of games played/participated in.